karamage/nuxt-web3-counter/README.md

 ## Build Setup

-This code will only work in a local environment.
+This code will work in a local environment.

 - install ganache https://trufflesuite.com/ganache/
 - Start ganache.